UKHackspaceFoundation/foundation/telegramNotes.md

 #Foundation Progress Thought Dump

+Identified potential setup steps:
+- merge Russ/Jonty's 2014 pass at articles into the structural stuff discussed here
+- align on the voting rights/power of individual members vs spaces (e.g. doesn't seem right individual members having equal rights to entire spaces)
+- Actually start on the website,
+ - Get some kind of mailing list that works for asynchronous long­lived communications.
+- Collect contact details for all spaces so we can approach them,
+- Start writing an approach email,
+ - Ideally have a decent onboarding document describing what we're trying to achieve
+- Write all the rest of the guff around the foundation, who we are, and what we do.

+Management of Telegram conversation so far:
+­ We need a summary of everything that has gone on so far ­ this is to be a working document

+- once we have that.
+We need to re­open access for orgas of other groups so as not to disenfranchise people straight away.
+- It can form part of the where­we're­at for the website

+- Write 'accessible' versions

 ##How the Foundation could function
 * The HSF needs its own board.
 I also think for elections, every recognized space gets one vote ­ they should nominate a person who will